 How we collect information about you

-- Sign up to receive information about our service or events
+- sign up to receive information from us

-- Provide us with specific consent to contact you for given purposes.
+- give us specific consent to contact you for given purposes.

 When you interact with us indirectly, this is when your information is shared with us by a third party.
 For example, if someone refers you to one of our services.